pymupdf/PyMuPDF/docs/pixmap.rst

    .. attribute:: digest

-      The MD5 hashcode of the pixmap.
+      The MD5 hashcode (16 bytes) of the pixmap.
 This is a technical value used for unique identifications.

       :type: bytes